ncatlab/nlab-content/pages/5/3/1/1/1135/content.md

 * Every [[abelian category]] is semi-abelian.
 Conversely, a semi-abelian category is abelian if and only if it is [[additive category|additive]] (since any exact additive category is abelian), and if and only if its opposite is semi-abelian.

 * The category [[Grp]] of not-necessarily-abelian [[group]]s is semi-abelian but not [[abelian category|abelian]].
-So are the categories of rngs (rings without units), algebras without units, Lie algebras, and many other sorts of algebras.
+So are the categories of rings without units, algebras without units, Lie algebras, and many other sorts of algebras.
 (The category of rings with unit is not semi-abelian since it lacks a zero object.)

 * More generally, the category of internal [[group object]]s in any exact category is semi-abelian as soon as it has finite coproducts.
 For instance, this applies to internal groups in any [[topos]] with a [[natural numbers object|NNO]].

 * The opposite of any [[topos]], such as $Set^{op}$, is Barr-exact and protomodular, but obviously lacks a zero object.

+* The category of Heyting semilattices

+* The category of (ordinary) Lie algebras

 * The category $Set_*$ of [[pointed set]]s is Barr-exact with finite coproducts and a zero object, but is not semi-abelian: protomodularity and the Split Short Five Lemma fail to hold.